SESYNC-ci/online-data-lesson/docs/_slides/api.md

 ===

-The header states the content type in the reply is JSON.
+The header from Census says the content type is JSON.

 ~~~python